By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 Acceptance is never about becoming satisfied with a poor performance.
 Acceptance is about literally accepting it happened, taking responsibility for the outcome and getting ready to move forward in life.

 Disappointment is very different to the feeling of frustration.
-An athlete or coach should not feel frustrated at this stage, as frustration indicates they still feel as though the results or outcome could be altered.
-Frustration is an ‘in the moment’ emotion and when one feels this emotion, they are still in the position to do something about the result.
-It is likely they felt some frustration near the creation of their poor results.
+An athlete or Coach should not feel frustrated at this stage, as frustration indicates they still feel as though the results or outcome could be altered.
+Frustration is an ‘in the moment’ emotion and when one feels this emotion they are still in the position to do something about the result.

 Stage 7: Exploration